fborch117/Data-And-Visualization/README.md

 power in geospatial analysis software, and it's something I use in my professional and personal life.

 This repository acts as a location to organize my visualizations.
 Some of these products have errors.
 Some I am proud of.
-I relish the opportunity to discuss my work.
 I enjoy nothing more than criticism, feedback, and the ability to improve my craft.

 I hope you enjoy!